Chevrolet Corvette (C6): GT1 Championship Edition (2009)

 The GT1 Championship Edition is an optional package for the C6 that was unveiled in the 2009 New York Auto Show.
 It celebrates the Corvette C6.R's entry into the GT1 class of ALMS in 2009.
 This limited edition is based on either a 4LT equipped targa top, 4LT convertible or high performance Z06.
 Models wear the same velocity yellow "45U" body hue that adorns the C6.R or "41U" gloss black, along with a "Jake" graphic that spans the Championship edition's hood.
 Chrome wheels known as Gumby's are present on the targa top and convertible while the Z06 is fitted with chrome Spyder wheels.
 A body-colored spoiler shared with the ZR1 joins a "carbon pattern" engine cover, while a leather-wrapped ebony interior contains "GT1" embroidered on the head rests of the seats, the instrument panel and a center console armrest.
 Non-Z06 models also include a Z51 Performance Package and NPP Performance exhaust.

 Original production numbers were slated to be 100 units of each model in each color (600 total), each carrying a premium over the standard models.
 But actual numbers amounted to 125 units in various numbers for each color code.
 This was due to the government takeover of General Motors.

 Z06 Carbon Limited Edition (2011)

 The Z06 Carbon Limited Edition was available as a 2011 model beginning in the summer of 2010.
 The car was available in two colors: Inferno Orange and an all-new Supersonic Blue.
-On the exterior, the car had black headlamps and mirrors, a ZR1-style spoiler, carbon fiber hood, and black carbon fiber rockers and splitter.
+On the exterior, the car had black headlamps and mirrors, a ZR1-style spoiler, carbon fiber hood (without window), and black carbon fiber rockers and splitter.
 Inside, the Z06 Carbon has ebony leather and suede seats with body color-matching stitching.
 Other improvements include Magnetic Selective Ride Control, a special carbon engine cover, 20-spoke black 19-inch front/20-inch rear wheels, and ZR1's carbon ceramic Brembo brakes.
 Although Chevrolet planned to sell 500 of the Z06 Carbon Limited Edition, only 252 units were produced.